 Shortly about to commence her final year of studies before starting a graduate role in tax at PwC, Molly was chosen as our 2016 winner.
 Intelligent, with an adaptive thought process and the power to influence others, she showed all of the skills desirable for a future CFO.
 Molly also proves that you don't have to fit a certain mould to become an accountant: she is an avid fashion and beauty blogger, traveller, and animal lover!
 She describes her trip to Brussels in her blog here.

-With our finalists being asked to debate the threats and opportunities associated with BREXIT for a small to medium business owner, a part of Molly’s prize was the unique opportunity to spend 2 days in the European Headquarter in Brussels, to meet with influential business advisors, EU officials, and even getting an exclusive tour of the European Parliament, organised by ACCA Brussels office.
+With our finalists being asked to debate the threats and opportunities associated with Brexit for a small to medium business owner, a part of Molly’s prize was the unique opportunity to spend two days in the European headquarters in Brussels to meet with influential business advisors, EU officials, and even getting an exclusive tour of the European Parliament, organised by the ACCA Brussels office.

 After lunch at the EP’s canteen, the ACCA group was joined by Andrea Laskava, a special adviser to EPP’s President MEP Manfred Weber, who shared with us precious insights on the functioning of the EP and the internal political games.

 In addition to better understanding the role of the European institutions, Molly also got to enjoy the cultural side of Brussels with visits to the Magritte Museum, the Royal Palace, the old town centre and of course eating Belgian waffles and frites.

 'I thoroughly enjoyed the trip to Brussels: understanding more about the EU parliament and what ACCA's role is in the city was really interesting.
 It was strange to go from ACCA's huge London HQ to an office of two members in Brussels who work more closely with the parliament and commission to understand policies.
 The trip has helped me understand how diverse ACCA's role is across the world and has definitely intrigued me to find out more in the future!'